Bankoga/golem/docs/catch_22/09_an_observation_on_past_present_future.md

 > **TL;DR**: Things are, it would seem.
 Further still, this is not passion.
 Tis necessity.
 Which is the greatest of passions!

 ![Flaming Heart supported by Need](/docs/catch_22/images/an_observation_on_past_present_future_banner.jpg)
 > We are always both.
-The Heart, and The Need!
+The Heat, and The Thirst!

 [Series Overview](https://medium.com/@bankoga/catch-22-overview-of-an-anthological-pedestal-66458dfb5c1d)